The Production and Function of Key Anti-Anxiety Neurotransmitters

 GABA is the primary calming neurotransmitter produced in your body.
 It blocks specific “exciting” signals that lead to mental and physical health problems.
 GABA and another neurotransmitter, glutamate, work together.

 Glutamate’s job is to excite and motivate.
-Too much of this “excitement” of your nervous system results in anxiety.
-Healthy levels of GABA are necessary to promote balance.
+Too much of this “excitement” in your nervous system results in anxiety.
+Healthy levels of GABA are necessary to promote neurotransmitter balance.

 Increasing GABA

 - Magnesium.
-As with serotonin, this mineral is vital to GABA production and calms your nervous system.
-It is present in foods like legumes, nuts, seeds, dark chocolate, avocado, fish, and leafy green vegetables.
+Like serotonin, this mineral is vital to GABA production and calms the nervous system.
+It is present in legumes, nuts, seeds, dark chocolate, avocado, fish, and leafy green vegetables.

-- Yoga and meditation are calming and increase positive neurotransmitters.
-Research shows that GABA increases up to 27% after a 60-minute yoga session.
+- Yoga and meditation are calming and increase positive neurotransmitter balance.
+Research shows that GABA increases by 27% after a 60-minute yoga session.
 (6)

 - Balanced Diet.
 Certain foods contain GABA.
-Tea is an excellent GABA source, with the highest concentration in white tea, followed by oolong, green, and black tea.
-Other food sources of GABA include cruciferous vegetables (kale, broccoli, cauliflower, brussels sprouts, cabbage), spinach, shiitake mushrooms, soybeans, adzuki and lupini beans, peas, tomatoes, buckwheat, and oats.
+Tea is an excellent source of GABA, with the highest concentration in white tea, followed by oolong, green, and black tea.
+Other food sources of GABA include cruciferous vegetables (kale, broccoli, cauliflower, Brussels sprouts, cabbage), spinach, shiitake mushrooms, soybeans, adzuki and lupini beans, peas, tomatoes, buckwheat, and oats.

 Dopamine